kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 ## Access Kubeflow dashboard

 ### On your Linux machine
-If you installed Microk8s directly on your Linux machine, (1) open a web browser window and (2) access the link provided after you enable Kubeflow (see previous step).
+If you installed Microk8s directly on your Linux machine, (1) open a web browser window and (2) access the link provided after you enable Kubeflow, e.g. `10.64.140.43.xip.io` (see previous step).

-### On multipass or a virtual machine
+### On Multipass or a virtual machine
-If you are running Microk8s on Multipass or a Virtual Machine, we need to create a SOCKS proxy.
-This can be done as follows:
+When running Microk8s on Multipass or a virtual machine, create a SOCKS proxy to access the Kubeflow dashboard, as follows:

 * Logout from the current session
 * Re-establish connection to the machine using `SSH`, enabling SOCKS proxy with the `-D9999` parameter.
 Examples: